ThomWright/balamb/README.md

 ```

 Here, `ObjResult` is accepted if it is defined as a `type`, or if it extends `JsonValue`.

+Implementing persistent storage of previous runs is left to the client, if required.

+### Error handling

+Balamb will return errors in some cases, e.g. invalid input or if seeds fail to run.

+These general rules apply.
+Errors should:

+- be `instanceof Error`
+- be `instanceof BalambError`
+- include an `info` property with a unique `errorCode` and other useful information
+- have an informative error message

 ## Why is this useful?